haberdashPI/hearing_loss/plans2018.md

 4. ask students to identify the merits and problems of each limitation/solution
 5. raise any additional limitations students missed

+New slides / research that I need to do:

+for day 1:
+- components of a hearing aid (needs research)
+- components of cochlear implant (needs research)
+- data for OHCs, (include speed of this process if possible, needs a little research)
+- noise supression from olivary complex (just have to find some data)
+- mesgarani data

+for day 2:
+hearing slides
+- rehab benefits (needs some research)
+- kilgard study (or something more up-to-date?)
+- tinnitus challenges

+up-and-coming slides
+- envelope decoding
+- eye gaze
+- ear machine

 # Detailed time line

 NOTE: parent headings list the total time of their child bullet points